PhoenixTales/wiki.gothicarchive.org/orcs.md

   - `Krush Milok` = `Milok's old sword`
   - `Krush Irmak` = `Irmak_2H_Halberd` (Irmak's halberd)
 - in Gothic 2, _Ur-Shak_ exclaims:
-  - `KHROTOK JABARTH`, after noticing the protagonist, before recognizing him
+  - `Khrotok Jabarth`, after noticing the protagonist, before recognizing him
-  - `RUSHTASOK`, after learning that the great shaman who was his mentor, and made him a shaman, was killed
+  - `Rushtasok`, after learning that the great shaman who was his mentor, and made him a shaman, was killed
-  - `KHROTOK`, after meeting the protagonist and already knowing that he's the murderer of his mentor
+  - `Khrotok`, after meeting the protagonist and already knowing that he's the murderer of his mentor

 ## Shamans
 - `sons of spirit`